-- A platform aimed at creatives (less relevant for business, marketing, and personal development).
+- The platform is aimed at creatives, which makes it less relevant for business, marketing, and personal development.

 - No certificates or accreditation for students who complete your course.

-- The inability to upload additional class resources or materials (like workbooks or quizzes).
+- The inability to upload additional class resources or materials, such as workbooks or quizzes.

 - Although Udemy does provide certificates to students, they’re not accredited.

-- There are A LOT of poor quality courses on Udemy (this can negatively affect perception).
+- There are A LOT of poor quality courses on Udemy, which can negatively affect perception.

 - As with larger platforms, customer service and communication isn’t great.

-Many of the features in this Udemy vs. Skillshare comparison are similar to one another.
+Many of the features in this Skillshare vs. Udemy comparison are similar to one another.
 They largely provide the same core benefits, mainly differing in how students access these courses.